Single-qubit loss-tolerant quantum position verification protocol secure against entangled attackers: The QPV-m-eta protocol

 The proof of Proposition \ref{prop ineq perr for QPV}, see Appendix \ref{Appendix proof ineq perr QPV}, relies on combining both expressions in \eqref{eq condition perr by def 1}, using $A_0^x+A_1^x\preceq \mathbb{I}$ and $B_0^{x'}+B_1^{x'}\preceq \mathbb{I}$ and bounding terms by the norm of the sums of the projectors $V_a^x$.\\

 Therefore, using the above constraints, $p_{ans}$ can be upper bounded by the SDP problem:

 Fig.~\ref{Fig secure regions 322} shows a $SSR$ for the $\mathrm{QPV^{\eta}_{(3,2,2)}}$ protocol obtained from the solutions of the SDP \eqref{eq upperbound p_ans all constraints} using the Ncpol2sdpa package \cite{Wittek_2015_Ncpol2Sdpa} in Python, see \cite{Code} for the code.
 Notice that Fig.~\ref{Fig secure regions 322} shows that the security region for this protocol is greater than the $SR$ of \QPVBBeta, meaning that it is more secure.
-However, analytical bounds on the best attack (even no loss) for these MoE games are so far only known for the BB84 game, and therefore we can not show tightness of our results beyond the \QPVBBeta~ protocol -- a gap between our best upper bounds and lower bounds remains.
+However, analytical bounds on the best attack (even no loss) for these MoE games are so far only known for the BB84 game, and therefore we can not show tightness of our results beyond the \QPVBBeta~ protocol---a gap between our best upper bounds and lower bounds remains.
 Numerical results from \eqref{eq upperbound p_ans all constraints} show that for different arbitrary $m$, $p_{ans}$ for $p_{err}=0$ is upper bounded by $\frac{1}{m}$, which is attainable by the strategy of Alice randomly guessing $x$, measuring in this basis, broadcasting the outcome and answering if she was correct and otherwise claiming no photon.\\

 As stated above, finding the smallest $p_{err}$ such that $p_{ans}=1$ can be used to upper bound the winning probability $p_{win}$.
 Fig.~\ref{Fig upper bound Tomamichel and ours} shows the values upper bounding $p_{win}$ with the SDP~\eqref{eq upperbound p_ans all constraints}, showing security of the protocol for different $(m,m_{\theta}, m_{\varphi})$, compared with the upper bound obtained by \eqref{eq upperbound Tomamichel} \cite{TomamichelMonogamyGame2013}, when the attackers always `play', where significant differences between both methods can be appreciated.
+The security of the sequential repetition of \QPVBBetam~is obtained as in the proof of Theorem~\ref{theorem seq repetition entangled} adjusting the parameters accordingly for the particular choice of $m_{\theta\varphi}$.